electrickite/batsignal/README.md

 And can be enabled and started with:

     $ sudo systemctl daemon-reload
-    $ systemctl enable batsignal.service
+    $ systemctl --user enable batsignal.service
-    $ systemctl start batsignal.service
+    $ systemctl --user start batsignal.service

 The service unit starts `batsignal` with default options.
-To customize the options used by the service, create a drop in file that overrides `ExecStart`.
+To customize the options used by the service, create a drop-in file that overrides `ExecStart`.
 For example:

     $ mkdir -p ~/.config/systemd/user/batsignal.service.d